 Length is the most important facet of a breaker bar and should be one of the key deciding factors for which breaker bar is right for the job.
 While it is true that the greater the length, the greater the torque, one must be aware that a breaker bar that is too long will be unusable in many situations.
 For jobs that are in tight space, a breaker bar that is too long will take up too much space and will be unable to be used.

-At RS Components, we carry a vast selection of breaker bars in various lengths and sizes, from leading international brands like Bahco and RS PRO.
+At RS, we carry a vast selection of breaker bars in various lengths and sizes, from leading international brands like Bahco and RS PRO.

 ⅜ breaker bars are those with a ⅜ inch drive head and are among the most common sizes for a breaker bar drive head.
 Because of their medium-sized drive heads, ⅜ breaker bars are typically not too long.
 They are commonly used in the automotive industry to remove smaller lug nuts or to do engine work.